 To effectively manage and maintain the AKIS and the AKIS hub, there is a need for capacity building in both technical and physical infrastructure.
 Staff members of the host institution should receive training on the management and maintenance of the AKIS hub and related systems.
 This includes technical skills in data management, database administration, and platform maintenance.
 Additionally, organizations should invest in the necessary physical infrastructure, such as reliable internet connectivity, hardware, and software, to support the smooth functioning of the AKIS hub.

-AKIS design
+LSC-hub design

 Tools and Equipment

-The AKIS hub should be equipped with the necessary tools and equipment to facilitate knowledge sharing, collaboration, and innovation.
+The LSC hub should be equipped with the necessary tools and equipment to facilitate knowledge sharing, collaboration, and innovation.
 This may include physical resources such research facilities and demonstration plots.
 Additionally, technology tools like computers, internet access, audiovisual equipment, and software applications should be available to support communication and data management.

 Affordable and User-Friendly Digital Database

-A crucial component of an AKIS hub is an affordable and user-friendly digital database or platform.
+A crucial component of an LSC hub is an affordable and user-friendly digital database or platform.
 This database should allow stakeholders, including farmers, researchers, extension workers, and policymakers, to access and contribute to AKI remotely.
 The database can include resources such as research findings, CSA practices, case studies, training materials/modules, and market information.
 It should be built using the FAIR data principles i.e. findable, accessible, interoperable and reusable.
 The database ought to be regularly updated to ensure relevance and reliability.
 Additional recommendations include:

 Design the hub in multiple languages so that all stakeholders can use it.